Problem of universals: Plato

-Plato believed that there was a sharp distinction between the world of perceivable objects and the world of universals or forms: one can only have mere opinions about the former, but one can have knowledge about the latter.
-For Plato it was not possible to have knowledge of anything that could change or was particular, since knowledge had to be forever unfailing and general.
-For that reason, the world of the forms is the real world, like sunlight, while the sensible world is only imperfectly or partially real, like shadows.
+Plato believed that there was a sharp distinction between the world of perceivable objects and the world of universals or forms (eide; sg. eidos): one can have only mere opinions about the former, but one can have true knowledge about the latter.
+For Plato, it was not possible to have knowledge of anything that could change or was particular, since knowledge had to be forever unfailing and general; thus, the world of the forms is the real world, like objects seen in sunlight, while the sensible world is only imperfectly or partially real, like the shadows cast by those objects.
 This Platonic realism, however, in denying that the eternal Forms are mental artifacts, differs sharply with modern forms of idealism.

-One of the first nominalist critiques of Plato's realism was that of Diogenes of Sinope, who said "I've seen Plato's cups and table, but not his cupness and tableness."
+One of the first nominalist critiques of Plato's realism was that of Diogenes of Sinope, who said "I've seen Plato's cups and table, but not his 'cupness' and 'tableness'."

 Aristotle

 Plato's student Aristotle disagreed with his tutor.
 Aristotle transformed Plato's forms into "formal causes", the blueprints or essences of individual things.
-Whereas Plato idealized geometry, Aristotle emphasized nature and related disciplines and therefore much of his thinking concerns living beings and their properties.
-The nature of universals in Aristotle's philosophy therefore hinges on his view of natural kinds.
-Instead of categorizing being according to the structure of thought, he proposed that the categorical analysis be directed upon the structure of the natural world.
-He used the principle of predication in Categories, where he established that universal terms are involved in a relation of predication if some facts expressed by ordinary sentences hold.
+Whereas Plato idealized geometry, Aristotle emphasized nature and related disciplines, and therefore much of his thinking concerns living beings and their properties.
+The nature of universals in Aristotle's philosophy therefore hinges upon his view of natural kinds.
+Instead of categorizing being according to the structure of thought, he proposed that categorical analysis be directed at the structure of the natural world.
+He used the principle of predication in his Categories, wherein he established that universal terms are involved in a relation of predication if some facts expressed by ordinary sentences hold.

-In his work On Interpretation, he maintained that the concept of "universal" is apt to be predicated of many and that singular is not.
-For instance, man is a universal while Callias is a singular.
-The philosopher distinguished highest genera like animal and species like man but he maintained that both are predicated of individual men.
-This was considered part of an approach to the principle of things, which adheres to the criterion that what is most universal is also most real.
-Consider for example a particular oak tree.
-This is a member of a species and it has much in common with other oak trees, past, present and future.
-Its universal, its oakness, is a part of it.
-A biologist can study oak trees and learn about oakness and more generally the intelligible order within the sensible world.
+In his work On Interpretation, he explains that a "universal" is that which may be predicated of many, whereas that which is "singular" may not be.
+For instance, man is a universal, whereas Callias is a singular; both universals (e.g., a genus, such as "animal", and/or species, such as "man") and singulars may be predicated of an individual man (e.g., Callias is both a man and Callias).
+The philosopher posited that what is most universal is also most real; consider, for example, a particular oak tree.
+This is a member of a species; it has much in common with other oak trees, past, present and future.
+Its universal—its oakness—is a part of it; hence, one can study oak trees and learn about "oakness", and, more generally, about the intelligible order within the sensible world.
 Accordingly, Aristotle was more confident than Plato about coming to know the sensible world; he was a prototypical empiricist and a founder of induction.
 Aristotle was a new, moderate sort of realist about universals.